sergius-la/Cheatsheet/Git.md

 Local branches in your repository <br>
 `git branch`

-Remote branches im repository <br>
+Remote branches in repository <br>
 `git branch -a`

 Delete Branch. <br>